Biopiracy: Restrictions in favor of corporations

-The first restriction is the shift from common rights to private rights of knowledge.
+In the late 20th century, more inequalities were added to the intellectual property system, representing a shift from common rights to private rights of knowledge.
 The preamble of TRIPS agreement acknowledges these rights as private rights.
 By privatizing intellectual commons, TRIPS encourages corporate monopoly.

-The second restriction is that IP rights are only recognized when they generate profit, rather than then when they meet social needs.
-TRIPS agreement clarifies that an innovation must be capable of industrial profit in order to be recognized as an IPR, which discourages recognition of social good.
+A second restriction comes from the fact that IP rights are only recognized when they generate profit, rather than then when they meet social needs.
+The TRIPS agreement clarifies that an innovation must be capable of industrial profit in order to be recognized as an IPR, which discourages recognition of social good.